noislabs/whitepaper/src/title.md

 [cryptographic-beacons]: http://www.copenhagen-interpretation.com/home/cryptography/cryptographic-beacons
 [ibc]: https://ibc.cosmos.network/

-## Definitions

-In this context we talk about public randomness, i.e. values that are unpredictable for all participants but once they are revealed, they are free to share.
-Private randomness that needs to be kept secret by one or some participants is out of scope for this document.
+More precisely, Nois provides **public randomness**, i.e. values that are unpredictable for all participants of the system but free to share once published.
+Private randomness that needs to be kept secret is out of scope for this whitepaper.